CloudSecurityAlliance/Twitter-PlanB/README.md

 ## Setting up your own Mastodon server

 You can use a MaaS (Mastodon-as-a-Service), a hosting provider with pre-setup images that only require configuration, or you can set it up entirely yourself.
+My general comments on this after running an experimental Mastodon service: This is most suited for large organizations with a lot of people that will be using Mastodon and want to provide a controlled space where e.g. abuse can be dealt with by the organization rather than relying on an external server.
+So for example a large company, University, these sorts of organization might want to run its own Mastodon server.
+Even if an organization requires users to have a Mastodon account for work (e.g. social media-related jobs), it is easy to set up a work account on an external server.
+The most significant advantages of running your own Mastodon server would be:

+* vanity domain
+* being able to block other servers/users for all of your users
+* being able to deal with abuse reports internally according to your own laws/regulations

 ### Mastodon-as-a-Service (MaaS)